 For O'Gorman, America simply could not have been discovered, because America did not exist.
 This postulate is found in the book The Invention of America (1958); in this text, O'Gorman argues that America was not discovered, but was invented, so for the historian it is necessary to reconstruct history, not of the discovery of America, but of the idea that America was discovered.

 O'Gorman assures that with this new perspective America can be understood not as an entity that postulates itself a posteriori and unalterable, but as the result of a historical process that implied the "seizure of those lands by Europe, to carry out its culture in those lands".
-And under this new light, the events following the "invention of America" (conquest, colonization, and independence) can be analyzed in a different way and acquire a new meaning.
+And under this new light, the events following the "invention of America" (conquest, colonization, and independence) can be analyzed differently and acquire a new meaning.

 Finally, more recently, the historian Federico Navarrete has offered various elements to understand under another lens what is unquestionably called "discovery of America".